-Voice recognition is the feature that comes handy for issuing instructions to a digital device devoid of a keyboard.
-But thanks to the marvel that digital technology is, some devices are also to get digital eyes soon along with digital ears.
-The Israeli startup EyeSight Technologies envisions this gesture-recognition technology into phones, TVs, and PCs that would be breaking grounds in the field of digital innovation and now for Sony gesture control projector.
-Till date, it had given up on its concerted efforts to bring this vision to reality, but now it’s back on track with a fresh new angle on the market: connected devices in cars and homes.
+Voice recognition is the feature that comes in handy for issuing instructions to a digital device devoid of a keyboard.
+But thanks to the marvel that digital technology is, some devices will also get digital eyes along with digital ears soon.
+The Israeli startup EyeSight Technologies envisions this gesture-recognition technology in phones, TVs, and PCs that would be breaking grounds in the field of digital innovation and now for the Sony gesture control projector.
+To date, it had given up on its concerted efforts to bring this vision to reality, but now it’s back on track with a fresh new angle on the market: connected devices in cars and homes.

-Together, Sony and EyeSight plan to announce on Monday that the Japanese electronics maker has incorporated the vision technology into Xperia Touch which is an interactive portable projector.
-The projector works by projecting an image onto a wall or other surface and uses infrared sensors to gauge how the user interacts with the image – jumping virtually over cliffs as the Mario in the Mario game for example.
+Together, Sony and EyeSight plan to announce on Monday that the Japanese electronics maker has incorporated the vision technology into Xperia Touch, an interactive portable projector.
+The projector works by projecting an image onto a wall or other surface and uses infrared sensors to gauge how the user interacts with the image – jumping virtually over cliffs as the Mario in the Mario game, for example.

 However, this fascinating feature by EyeSight will allow the user to control the content from a distance, with no need to touch the projected image’s surface.
 This upgrade rings in the memories of all those fascinating attributes of digital technology that are often imaginatively shown in popular sci-fi movies like the Matrix, the Minority Report, and even better now, as EyeSight brings one of those make-believe features on the real plane.

-Although the Xperia Touch is just one device that takes this leap, it in itself holds up a shining example of how the tech industry is struggling with baby steps to go ahead towards a better, smooth and more spontaneous way to interact with computing devices.
-However, this does not mean that the days for the good old keyboards and mice have been numbered now, but this feature surely ensures that people can work on digital devices even if they aren’t a touch typist.
-Although gesture controls is not an entirely new thing as it is an inbuilt feature of video game controller software like Microsoft’s Kinect, the technology, nevertheless, its foray into the other computing devices is still a far reach.
+Although the Xperia Touch is just one device that takes this leap, it holds up a shining example of how the tech industry is struggling with baby steps to advance toward a better, smooth, and more spontaneous way to interact with computing devices.
+However, this does not mean that the days of the good old keyboards and mice have been numbered now, but this feature surely ensures that people can work on digital devices even if they aren’t touch typists.
+Although gesture control is not an entirely new thing as it is an inbuilt feature of video game controller software like Microsoft’s Kinect, the technology, nevertheless, its foray into other computing devices is still far reach.

 Eyes for Cars too!